Estimating a probability mass function with unknown labels: Introduction

 The paper is organized as follows: In Section \ref{Sec2} we introduce the model, the data that arise in this type of problem and the possible ways to estimate the probability mass function.
-In Section \ref{Sec3} we discuss consistency of the non-parametric maximal likelihood estimators.
-Firstly, in Section \ref{Sec31} we will study an extended maximum likelihood estimator in the basic model, proving its consistency, and deriving rates for the consistency result.
-Secondly, in Section \ref{Sec32} we derive similar consistency results for the sieved estimator.
-Thirdly, in Section \ref{Sec33} we discuss the consistency results that we obtained in the previous two subsections and compare them with the results for the naive estimator obtained by Jankowski and Wellner \cite{jankowski:wellner:2009}.
+In Section \ref{Sec:Existence} we state the existence result for the PML.
+In Section \ref{Sec3} we discuss consistency of the non-parametric maximal likelihood estimators: In Section \ref{Sec31} we will study an extended maximum likelihood estimator in the basic model, proving its consistency, and deriving rates for the consistency result.
+In Section \ref{Sec32} we derive similar consistency results for the sieved estimator.
+In Section \ref{Sec33} we discuss the consistency results that we obtained in the previous two subsections and compare them with the results for the naive estimator obtained by Jankowski and Wellner \cite{jankowski:wellner:2009}.
 We conclude with a discussion in Section \ref{Sec5}.
-In Appendix \ref{App:1} we prove existence of the extended model MLE.
-In Appendix \ref{App:2} we present the SA-EM algorithm for computing the MLE, and in Appendix \ref{App:3} we derive the MLE of a decreasing multinomial probability mass function bounded below by a known constant.
+In \ref{suppA} we prove existence of the PML.
+In \ref{suppB} we present the SA-EM algorithm for computing the PML.
+In \ref{suppC} we derive the MLE of a decreasing multinomial probability mass function bounded below by a known constant.